reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Psychology.md

 ### World-to-mind

 Normative judgments, or deliberative endorsement, is a world-to-mind state of mind.
-This best explains why people who judge that they have normative reason to X are disposed to X. If it was a mere mind-to-world state of mind, then there would have to be some additional world-to-mind state of mind that explained why one's deliberation influences their motivation.
+This best explains why people who judge that they have normative reason to X are disposed to X. If it was a mere mind-to-world state of mind, then there would have to be some additional world-to-mind state of mind that explained why one's deliberation influences their motivation, and *this* state of mind would be the core feature of normative judgments.

 However, it doesn't seem that they are best characterized as desires.
 It seems clear that normative judgments and desires can sometimes diverge.
 Might there be other forms of world-to-mind fit not adequately characterized as a desire?
 Goals and preferences seem to be a distinctive form of world-to-mind fit.
 And we can clearly understand how one might not have a desire to achieve one of their goals.
 It seems like the distinction between desires and goals and similar to the distinction between desires and values.